‘Hysteria’ Has Been Used Against BIWOC For Centuries — But Its Impact Lives On

 Hysteria's presence in the female body

-There is a long history of racism in medicine, and the data consistently shows marked racial disparities in healthcare in Australia.
+There is a long history of racism in medicine, and the data consistently shows marked racial disparities in healthcare in the UK, Australia and the U.S..
 The hysterical female was, after all, initially formulated within the medical sphere.
 As a doctor who is incredibly passionate about the holistic health of women of colour, Dr Prasanthi Purusothaman says that better care for diverse female patients is still needed.
 "I have looked after several women who have been dismissed and ushered out of rooms for being crazy.
 Either alone or with the aid of more empathetic specialists, I have diagnosed these same women with conditions including endometriosis, vaginismus, IBS, IBD, migraines, and cancer," she says.

 Advertisement